 Standardized Test(s) Scores

-Send directly to the BMS Program the score report(s) (copies are acceptable) of the standardized Medical College Application Test (MCAT), Graduate Record Examination (GRE), Dental Admissions Test (DAT) or Pharmacology College Application Test (PCAT).
+Submitting a standardized test score is highly recommended.
+Upload to your application or send directly to the BMS Program the score report(s) (copies are acceptable).
+The program accepts the Medical College Application Test (MCAT), Graduate Record Examination (GRE), Dental Admissions Test (DAT), or Pharmacy College Application Test (PCAT).

 Statement of Purpose